 VIGIL

-A polyvocal performance work made by visionary communities and creatives with something to ask of Australia: What lives matter?
+A polyvocal performance work made by visionary communities and creatives examining the intersections of public and private safety, race, gender, and terror in the streets of our city.
+VIGIL has something to ask Australia: What lives matter?
 Do our lives matter?

 A crowded tram progresses along its journey.
 There is a passenger fleeing war and bombs.
 Another flees her partner.
 One believes she has found refuge from an oppressive regime.
 Another wants to walk a park at night and feel the grass under her feet.
 One observes the settlers on this tram, in all their diversity and indifference to Blak lives.
 Commuters crack jokes about wives, and mothers, and laugh.